pasku14/tictactoe-1/Readme.md

 Building a simple Sinatra powered tic-tac-toe game as an example for teaching some friends.

+2 players
+Uses Sinatra

 App currently contains: